-- 1. The Board has established the IAP to provide advice relating to international initiatives and core business activities identified in Engineering Council's Strategic Plan under Charter clause 4j. - 2.
-The Engineering Council is the UK National Member of the European Federation of National Engineers Associations (FEANI).
-The Board delegates the functions of the British National Committee, as defined in the FEANI National Members Handbook, to the IAP. - 3.
+- 1. The Board has established the International Advisory Panel (IAP) to provide advice relating to international initiatives and core business activities identified in Engineering Council's Strategic Plan under Charter clause 4k. - 2.
+The Engineering Council is the UK National Member of the ENGINEERS EUROPE.
+The Board delegates the functions of the British National Committee, as defined in the ENGINEERS EUROPE's National Members Handbook, to the IAP. - 3.
 The Engineering Council holds the UK Sections of the International Registers of engineers, technicians and technologists established under international engineering agreements.
 The Board delegates responsibility for admission to and oversight of the UK Sections of such registers to the IAP.